coreinfrastructure/best-practices-badge/doc/security.md

 Here we have identified the key security requirements and why we believe they've been met overall.
 However, there is always the possibility that a mistake could lead to failure to meet these requirements.
-We manage this risk by
+It is not possible to eliminate all possible risks; instead, we focus on *managing* risks.
-implementing security in all our software development processes.
+We manage our security risks by implementing security in all our software development processes.
 We also protect our development environment and choose people who will help support this.
-The following sections describe how we've managed this risk.
+The following sections describe how we've managed our security-related risks.

 ## Security in Design